"The samosa offers you the ultimate tongue seduction."

 Another innovation, particularly in the west, is to make the samosa healthier by baking it instead of frying it, and packing it full of fresh vegetables.

 The Indian community has taken the samosa to the west, where it is widely available.
 It is served as a starter in Indian restaurants.

 It is sold in traditional Indian sweet shops, either ready to eat, or to cook at home.
 Indian families and cooking enthusiasts have for years enjoyed the indulgence of home-made samosas.

 The samosa has become so mainstream that it is now sold in the big chain supermarkets.
 It is available as ready meal, as a ready-to-eat snack in the deli section, and as a frozen food item.

-The Samosa is a truly international food which is enjoyed by millions around the globe.
+Samosas are a truly international food enjoyed by millions around the globe.
 So why would you want to be the one missing out?

 Whether you are travelling to one of the countries mentioned, or just sitting in your living room at home, wow your taste buds with the taste of the humble yet fiery samosa!